bobmahalo/DTCC/IPA.md

 **Institute for Portfolio Alternatives**

 IPA is the only association to represent the top sponsors and distributors of alternative investments.
-IPA and our members address policy issues that are vital to the national economy and investor choice.
+IPA and our members address policy issues that are vital to the national economy and [[Investor]] choice.
 IPA’s unique position ensures that our members speak with a single voice about issues of national importance.

 For almost four decades, IPA has served as the preeminent trade organization championing alternatives—including private real estate, private credit, private [[Equity]], infrastructure, and other alternative assets.
 IPA advocates for asset managers, [[Broker]]-dealers, registered investment advisers, family offices and other industry participants.